Bardobrave/Graph.js/README.md

 # Graph.js
-Simple yet powerful js API for graphs drawing
+"Simple" yet powerful js API for graphs drawing

 The idea behind this API is to create an easy to use tool for web developers to create graphs on their projects.
 The objective is to allow users to create a functional graph just creating an object and passing it data.
 I want also allow as many options as I can, so users can fine tune their graphs to the maximum detail possible while maintaining ease of use.

-This is yet at an early stage, it's fully functional but it lacks proper testing, cross-browser functionality and a good code cleanup.
+This is yet at an early stage, it's fully functional but it lacks proper testing and a good code cleanup.
 Feel free to use and play with it, also all feedback will be appreciated, however, keep in mind a lot of work is needed before this becomes a "release".

 I'll try to maintain code extensely commented (also, I'll try to comment it in english).
 When I achieve a final release I'll also provide minified files.